 The Labrador’s short dense ‘wash and go’ coat comes in one of three gleaming solid colors and needs little grooming to keep it looking smart.

 The coat has a shining slightly oily surface and the individual hairs are straight.
 Although a slight ripple can be seen along the back of some dogs once the adult coat is established.
-A thick undercoat and the water resistant top coat keep a Labrador warm in the coldest water.
+A thick undercoat and the water resistant top coat keep your Labrador warm in the coldest water.
 And a quick shake on emerging from the sea or lake, sees the majority of the water removed from its repellant surface.

-The genetics of Labrador coat colour is interesting and more straightforward to understand than many other breeds of dog.
-Strictly speaking Labradors come in only three colours.
-Yellow, Chocolate (which used to be called Liver, and Black.
+The genetics of Labrador coat color is interesting and more straightforward to understand than many other breeds of dog.
+Strictly speaking Labradors come in only three colors.
+Yellow, Chocolate, which used to be called Liver, and Black.
 Yellow shades range from the palest white to a deep red.

 Overall appearance of the Labrador

 His sleek water resistant coat, soft flapped ears and thick otter tail give the Labrador an almost seal-like appearance.
 In the water, this likeness is intensified.
 He looks as at home there as he clearly feels, swimming low in the water and confidently powered by strong webbed paws.

 On land he is equally sleek and powerful, giving the overall appearance of a fit and healthy canine athlete.